partC-project-1017381/Project/README.md

 ```

 # Run
-Codes for training the network are in CRNN
+Code for training the network is in CRNN

-Codes for the game-based method are in DeepGame
+Code for the game-based method is in DeepGame

-Codes for Lipschitz constant estimation are in Lipschitz, where CLEVER is the extreme value approach, and rnn_bound, cnn_bound are output range analysis approaches.
+Code for Lipschitz constant estimation is in Lipschitz, where CLEVER is the extreme value approach, and rnn_bound, cnn_bound are output range analysis approaches.

 data contains the training and test datasets, and model includes the trained model.